LeoonZHANG/libsg/README.md

 #### Easy to install

-You can [download pre-built binaries](https://github.com/metalwood/libsg/releases) (static / dynamic library and header files) which don't have any dependency, you don't need to build any code or install any dependency for libsg.
+You can [download pre-built binaries](https://github.com/metalwood/libsg/releases) (static / dynamic library and header files) which don't have any dependency, you don't need to build source code or install any dependency for libsg.

 #### Easy to call

-Header files of libsg include nothing but only pure API declaration, and they are simpe and clear.
+Header files of libsg include nothing but only pure API declaration, and APIs are simpe and clear.

 ## Fast and powerful